-As a contributor to Firefox, Firefox OS, or any Mozilla project, you'll often file bugs or submit patches that result in changes needing to be made to the documentation here on MDN.
-This article provides tips to help ensure that those documentation updates occur.
+As a contributor to Firefox, Firefox OS, or any Mozilla project, you'll often file bugs or submit patches that result in changes needing to be made to the documentation, here on MDN.
+This article provides tips to help ensure those documentation updates occur.

-When you file a bug that, upon resolution, will likely require that documentation be updated, you should add the
+When you file a bug which, upon resolution, will likely require its documentation being updated, you should add the

 dev-doc-needed keyword to the bug.

 You don't need to wait until the bug is fixed.
-Indeed, it's easiest for the doc team if you add this keyword well in advance of the bug being resolved.
-That lets us plan ahead.
+It's preferable, for the doc team, if you add this keyword well in advance of the bug being resolved.
+This lets us plan ahead.
 That said, it's never too late to apply

 dev-doc-needed to your bugs!

 Note: If you use the

-addon-compat keyword to flag that a bug will impact add-on compatibility, you should absolutely also add
+addon-compat keyword to flag a bug will impact add-on compatibility, you should also add

 The writing team uses Bugzilla queries, as well as a special documentation tracking site that interfaces with Bugzilla, to track our work.
 By using

-dev-doc-needed, your bugs will get brought to our attention at the right time to ensure the best odds that your stuff will be written up in a timely manner.
+dev-doc-needed, your bugs will get brought to our attention, improving the likelihood your efforts will be escalated in a timely manner.

-When the bug's contents are documented, the person that did the work will replace the
+When a bug's contents are documented, the person doing the work will replace the

 dev-doc-needed keyword with

-dev-doc-complete and, ideally, add a comment to the bug with links to the pages that were updated or created to cover the bug's contents.
-You should try to review the changes to ensure that the writer got things right.
+dev-doc-complete, adding a comment to the bug with links to the pages that were updated, or created to cover the bug's contents.
+You should try to review any changes to help ensure the writer is correct.

-That brings us to the next point.
-Not only should you be sure to answer questions the writers bring to you, but a little simple preparation can stave off a lot of back and forth.
+This brings us to the next point.
+Not only should you make yourself avilable, to answer questions writers may have, some basic preparation can stave off a lot of back and forth.

-Try to add a note to the bug that indicates exactly what needs documenting.
-A lot of bugs have pretty cryptic descriptions, or the actual documentation issue at hand isn't obvious from the bug's description.
+Try to add a note to the bug, indicating exactly what needs documenting.
+A lot of bugs have rather cryptic descriptions, or the documentation issue at hand isn't obvious from the bug's description.